 Other things that we could have done but didn’t included: Napier Museum, Neyyar Dam, Vellayani Lake, Kowdiar Palace, Zoological Park, Samudra beach, Hawa Beach and Kovalam Fish Market

-Where to eat in Kovalam?
+Where to eat with kids in Kovalam?

 We really enjoyed a few meals in this area of Kerala.
 The most notable was probably at The Terrace at The Leela Hotel.
 We also had some very relaxed meals down by the beach which felt more authentic.

-Where to stay in Kovalam?
+Where to stay with kids in Kovalam?

 We stayed at a nice hotel called Turtle on the Beach.
 It was described as 5* by our travel agent.
 I would say that, while it was very nice, it was definitely not the 5* as I would understand it!
 Still, it had a nice room with plenty of space for us all.
 Best of all it had a balcony for Mr Wanderlust and I to escape to with a beer while we waited for the Things to fall asleep.
 And it had a pool – always a winner for us!

-Luxury Houseboats on the Alleppey Backwaters
+Luxury houseboats on the Alleppey Backwaters

 We took a bit of a gamble once days 3, 4 & 5 came around.
 We really wanted to go on a houseboat in the Alleppey backwaters but with Things aged 3 and 1… what on earth we were thinking?
 I really don’t know as it was 24 hours of hyper vigilance but… it was brilliant!